 Learn about DCR’s regulatory actions by visiting the Virginia Regulatory Town Hall’s website.
 There you’ll find the agency's and its boards’ regulatory content, such as proposed final regulations, Notices of Intended Regulatory Action, background information, and schedules for public meetings and hearings.
 Click here to sign up to receive notices (select preferences at the bottom of the form).

 Strategic plans - Here are DCR's strategic plan.
-DCR's executive progress report is under revision and will be posted in August 2013.
+DCR's executive progress report is under revision and will be posted soon.

 Code of ethics - Click here to read DCR's code of ethics.